sfaraz1/help/src/docs/ocean/getting-started/eks/create-a-new-cluster.md

 # Create a New EKS Cluster

-In this procedure, you complete the steps to create an Amazon EKS cluster directly from the Spot Console and an Ocean object to manage the cluster worker nodes.
+In this tutorial, you complete the steps to create an Amazon EKS cluster directly from the Spot Console and an Ocean object to manage the cluster worker nodes.

 ## Prerequisites